Here are some great books to get you started.

 Seashells More Than a Home by Melissa Stewart, illustrated by Sarah S. Brannen

 Informative and beautiful, this picture book will make you long to visit the seashore to find your own seashells.
 Written in dual-layered figurative language text, readers will read the basics of shells in the first layer of bigger text size.
-Secondary text elaborates on the specific types of shells.
+The secondary text elaborates on the specific types of shells.
 Soft watercolor illustrations show the seashells in the ocean and beach.

 Beware of the Crocodile by Martin Jenkins, illustrated by Satoshi Kitamura

 Introduce children ages 2 – 5 to the crocodile in this picture book that could double as an easy nonfiction reader.
 Informative and awe-inspiring.

 A Goofy Guide to Penguins by Jean-Luc Coudray & Philippe Coudray